ChethanKacham/ModelEarthProjects/location/setup/README.md

 **Restart server**

 Restarting the server only takes a couple minutes.
-Use the same command as above.
+Use the same command as above (Mac).
 Choose the existing conda environment by saying "no" when asked to reinstall.

 	bash location/setup/script/conda-start.sh

-## Edit in our Open WebUI "projects/location" folder

-The "projects/location" folder is where we'll edit enhancements to the "src" folder.
-We'll merge our enhancements into "src-merged" so we don't have sync issues with open-webui.

-We also edit index.html and active.md in our "projects" fork root.
-We added those files, so they won't have sync conflicts with the parent repo.

-TO DO:

-Place updates in our custom "projects/location" folder.

-Add CUSTOM START and CUSTOM END around our custom code.
-Create a python script that uses those strings to insert our custom code from projects/location into the "src" version and save the merged files in "src-merged".
-(ChatGPT could help figure out how to insert the custom text.)

-Point our "npm run build" at the "src-merged" folder.